silq-lang/silq/README.md

 ## Adding new tests

-Add a *.prb file into the 'test' directory.
+Add a *.psi file into the 'test' directory.